Nodes

 Run methods

-run computes outputs for one execution of the node.
+update computes state variables for one execution of the node.

-The canonical form receives the input namespace and returns the output
+The canonical form receives the input namespace and returns the state variable

 namespace:

-Compact nodes may declare inputs directly on run; this is useful for small
+Compact nodes may declare inputs directly on update; this is useful for small

 nodes with one or two inputs: